+This intensive four-year programme allows you to explore the logical interplay between mathematics and physics and split your time equally between the two.
+It is accredited by the Institute of Physics.
 Mathematics has gone hand-in-glove with physics since the time of Newton.
 Physics is widely conceived as the most fundamental of sciences in that all other branches can be said to derive from its theories and principles, but it couldn’t be studied without a strong working knowledge and appreciation of mathematics.
-This three-year programme is accredited by the Institute of Physics.
-It allows you to explore the logical interplay between the two disciplines and split your time equally between the two.
-As well as covering all the core theories and principles of physics, you will also delve deep into the world of abstract mathematical ideas and explore their wide range of applications in the world around us.
-You will be welcomed into a vibrant, friendly learning environment and guided throughout your studies by world-class researchers and teachers who offer generous office hours.
+As well as covering all the core theories and principles of physics, you will delve deep into the world of abstract mathematical ideas and explore their wide range of applications in the world around us.
+You will be welcomed into a vibrant, friendly learning environment and guided by world-class researchers and teachers who offer generous office hours.
 While the joint degree is arguably more challenging than a single honours degree, it will equip you with an enviable set of skills to set you apart in the world of work.
 By combining physics and mathematics you will have the opportunity to approach mathematics from a more rigorous point of view, giving you a deeper understanding of the theoretical aspects of core physics topics such as quantum theory and general relativity.
-Some of the laboratory components of the standalone physics programme are reduced to make way for this.
-In year 3 you will have the option of carrying out a supervised research project on a topic of your choice.
+Because the first year of our BSc and MSci programmes is the same, you will have the option of transferring onto the second year of the three-year BSc programme if you prefer.
+Our MSci course covers all of the core topics of a physics degree, although some of the laboratory components from the physics degree will be reduced to make way for the mathematics teaching.
+In years 3 and 4, you will have the flexibility to specialise more in physics or mathematics based study and research, according to your own interests.
+In your final year you will also have the opportunity to take your chosen area to a higher level through a major project and research review.
 Our Department of Mathematics is internationally renowned for its work in pure mathematics, information security, statistics and theoretical physics, while our Department of Physics is one of the most respected centres for physics teaching and research in the UK, boasting cutting-edge laboratories and research facilities and dedicated technical support.
-There is an astronomical dome on the roof of the department and thanks to our parkland location, away from the big city, our telescopes enjoy the best observational capacities of the University of London campuses.
-At the end of your first year you will have the option of transferring onto the second year of our four-year MSci programme, which is aimed at students who want to pursue mathematics and physics at a high level after graduation, for example in research or in specialist roles in industry. + Learn from inspirational mathematicians.
-We rank second in the UK for our research impact and fourth for world leading or internationally excellent research output (Research Excellence Framework 2014). + Our physics research is expanding in new and exciting directions, including strategic partnerships with CERN, the National Physical Laboratory (NPL), SNOLAB and industry at large. + Both departments put a real emphasis on small group teaching.
-You will be studying in a close-knit, friendly and supportive environment with a high staff to student ratio. + We have a strong track record of high student satisfaction in the annual National Student Survey. + Our Department of Physics has been awarded IOP Juno Champion and Athena SWAN silver awards for best practice in promoting women in science and welcoming large cohorts of female students.
+There is an astronomical dome on the roof of the department and thanks to our parkland location, away from the big city, our telescopes enjoy the best observational capacities of the University of London campuses. - Take your mathematics and physics to the highest levels and undertake a major project and research review. - Learn from inspirational mathematicians.
+We rank second in the UK for our research impact and fourth for world leading or internationally excellent research output (Research Excellence Framework 2014). - Our physics research is expanding in new and exciting directions, including strategic partnerships with CERN, the National Physical Laboratory (NPL), SNOLAB and industry at large. - Both departments put a real emphasis on small group teaching.
+You will be studying in a close-knit, friendly and supportive environment with a high staff to student ratio. - We have a strong track record of high student satisfaction in the annual National Student Survey. - Our Department of Physics has been awarded IOP Juno Champion and Athena SWAN silver awards for best practice in promoting women in science and welcoming large cohorts of female students.